OgulcanUnveren/Python-Telegram-Rat/README.md

 # Python-Telegram-Rat

-Python RAT that uses Telegram as C2 endpoint - It's the serverless telegram version of Python-RAT repo.
+Python RAT for Windows that uses Telegram as C2 endpoint - It's the serverless telegram version of Python-RAT repo.

 ## Go botfather and create a bot